Sapetor/al-folio/_pages/about.md

 - Robotics and automation
 - String stability analysis
 - Experimental validation of control algorithms
-- Other random topics that amuse me such as sports related projects and Data-Driven approaches in Control and automation.
+- Other random topics that amuse me such as sports related projects and data-driven methods in control and automation.